 Best Treadmill Under $1,000 for Walking

 Trying to hit that 10,000 daily Apple Watch step goal without having to leave the comfort of your own abode?
-The LifePro Pacer is here to help!
-This inexpensive treadmill is ideal for people who want to casually walk indoors while working, watching TV, or even listening to a podcast.
+The Echelon Fitness Stride is here to help!
+And yes, we know, WE KNOW, this isn’t technically under $1,000 but allow us to explain why it’s worth the extra investment if you’re someone who wants to casually walk indoors while working, watching TV, or even listening to a podcast.

 The assembly process is extremely uncomplicated and generally takes under 20 minutes, so you can get those feet moving almost right away.
 Plus, you’ll be able to easily adjust both the incline and speed via the handles while you’re walking (which means you don’t have to take your hands off the handles if you don’t want to).

 Unfortunately, if you are a tall individual or enjoy running, this isn’t the machine for you.
 The 1.75 CHP motor isn’t ideal for long-term jogging or sprinting, and the deck isn’t large enough for long legs.
-This isn’t to say you can’t use this machine at all if you’re tall, but you will definitely want to stick with just walking if you choose to purchase the LifePro Pacer.
+This isn’t to say you can’t use this machine at all if you’re tall, but you will definitely want to stick with just walking if you choose to purchase the Echelon Fitness Stride.

 Best Treadmill Under $1,000 for Running: Horizon 7.0 AT